dankswoops/NostrKeyring/README.md

 ## How The Encyption Works
 The user enters their own password
-On profile creation each user is assigned a 16-byte random salt
-Password and salt are appended then ran through a Key Derivation Function (KDF) using Argon2id
+Instead of creating a useless salt, we use the static pubkey in it's place Password and salt are appended then ran through a Key Derivation Function (KDF) using Argon2id
-Now we take the KDF and AES symmetrically encrypt the Nsec
+Now we take the KDF and AES symmetrically encrypt the Nsec using the password
 When it's time to un-encrypt the Nsec, if the result doesn't start with "nsec1" returned invalid
 <br />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>